"Serving here has changed everything..."

 David has seen the impact that being in the midst of the clinic has had on his walk with Jesus and his boldness for the gospel.

 “While it was scary at first, the clinic has become my recharge place.
-While there I’m reminded regularly how big God really is and it’s almost like a gas station.
+When I'm there, I’m reminded regularly how big God really is and it’s almost like a gas station.
 Even though I’m serving, I'm refueled for why I’m studying, why I work, and why I do ministry.”